shingte/self-driving-car-nd/P03-CarND-Behavioral-Cloning/README.md

 These are some example of the data collected -

-* Let and right turns -
+* Left and right turns -

 ![alt text][image10]
 ![alt text][image11]

-* Bridge and open space -
+* Bridge and open space to exit -

 ![alt text][image12]
 ![alt text][image13]